ByunSeob/docker-metricbeat-example/README.md

     - HOST_ELASTICSEARCH=elasticsearch:9222
     - HOST_KIBANA=kibana:5666
   extra_hosts:
-    - "elasticsearch:REMORE_IP" # The IP of docker0 interface to access host from container
+    - "elasticsearch:REMOTE_IP" # The IP of docker0 interface to access host from container
-    - "kibana:REMORE_IP" # The IP of docker0 interface to access host from container
+    - "kibana:REMOTE_IP" # The IP of docker0 interface to access host from container
   network_mode: host # Mandatory to monitor host filesystem, memory, processes,...
 ```